openforis/sepal-doc/docs/source/setup/nicfi.rst

 ========================
 *Sign up for NICFI and connect with GEE*

+.. warning:: Discontinuation of SEPAL-Planet NICFI Connection: We would like to inform you that the connection between SEPAL and Planet NICFI is no longer available because the NICFI Satellite Data Program has ended as of April 1, 2025.
+This termination means that any prior instructions or configurations for connecting to Planet NICFI are now obsolete.
+We appreciate your understanding and support during this transition.
+For any further inquiries or assistance, please visit: https://www.planet.com/tropical-forest-observatory/ for more information on the NICFI Satellite Data Program and its discontinuation.

 In this article, learn how to:

 -   sign up for NICFI imagery